concur/developer.concur.com/direct-connects/hotel/post-availability-search.markdown

 |  BasicPropertyInfo |  Y |  This element contains the **HotelCode** attribute, which contains the code for the hotel that this rate applies to. |
 |  TPA_Extensions |  N |

-This element contains the following child elements:
+This element contains the following child elements:Â

 |  RequireSeriesCode |